 In many circumstances, detox will be required before initiating treatment services in order to maximize your chances of success.
 Beacon recognizes that this is an important aspect of most people’s recovery journeys and offers coverage at approved addiction treatment clinics.
 Your body and mind are ready for rehabilitation when you have completed the detox process.

 Detox is merely the initial stage of treatment, and it is the process by which drugs or alcohol are gradually removed from your body.
 Detox is not required for all substances, but it is crucial for alcohol and medicines such as benzodiazepines because sudden withdrawal can result in seizures.
 Detox usually lasts a few days and is followed by either inpatient or outpatient care.

-Types of Treatment Covered by Beacon Insurance
+What Types of Treatment Are Covered by Beacon Insurance?

 Beacon insurance covers a variety of addiction treatment services, including:

 - Medication-Assisted Treatment

 - Outpatient Rehab

 - Inpatient Rehab